-Why building a CI culture in a business has a much bigger impact than just employing an improvement team.
+Building a Continuous Improvement culture in a business has a much bigger impact than just employing an improvement team.

-As Business Improvement training providers, we work with a lot of companies that are at the beginning of their journey to continuous improvement.
+As Business Improvement training providers, we work with many companies that are at the beginning of their journey to continuous improvement.
 However, one of the biggest misconceptions we deal with is that by training a team of people in Lean Six Sigma, a continuous improvement culture will naturally follow in the whole business – that is absolutely not the case.

 Training a small group of employees in Lean Six Sigma will result in a small team who are focused on improvement.
-If they are a cross-functional team you will see improvement in all areas of the business – but you will not see a cultural change.
+If they’re a cross-functional team, you will see improvement in all areas of the business – but you will not see a cultural change.
 The rest of your employees will see the group of improvement experts as ‘other’ to them and view them as causing disruption (even if they concede that the disruption has a positive outcome).

 There is no way for your culture to ‘automatically’ improve.
 If you want to change your culture, you need to work on it specifically.
 At 100% Effective, we recommend training every single employee on the benefit of continuous improvement, and then working with them to ensure what they have learned becomes embedded.